My Dogs Balls Are Natural

 I hear ill thought out slipshod arguments all the time.
-Heck, isn’t that what the internet is about, cat and dog pictures and arm-chair experts?
-Probably the most common faulty argument I hear from many well-intentioned smart folks about why to keep their dog’s balls and ovaries intact rather than to spay and neuter is “my dog’s balls are natural.”
+Heck, isn’t that what the internet is for, cat and dog pictures and arm-chair experts?
+Probably the most common faulty argument I hear from many well-intentioned smart folks about why to keep their dog’s balls and ovaries intact rather than to spay and neuter is, “my dog’s balls are natural.”
 I’ll examine this argument and many other cursory, inattentive ones below.
 It is important to keep in mind that extreme anthropomorphism is not healthy for you or your dog.

 Spaying and neutering is a hot topic (not hot pocket).

 First I’d like to state an axiom and cardinal rule of science, when the data changes so does science and opinions.
 Views and facts are not fixed and an absolute way of being.
-If leaving a dog intact and NOT spaying or neutering them was shown to cause a dog to live a healthier, longer life, I would also change my opinion on the subject.
-But the facts and science paint a clairvoyant picture and the current benefits of spaying and neutering typically far outweigh the negatives.
+If leaving a dog intact and not spaying or neutering them was shown to cause a dog to live a healthier, longer life, I would also change my opinion on the subject.
+But the facts and science paint a clear picture and the current benefits of spaying and neutering typically far outweigh the negatives.
 So without further ado I present to you the: